 Here are the most important things to know.

 Agriculture plays an outsized role in EU politics.
-The bloc has around ten million farms, which employ 22 million workers, or 5 percent of the population, but the sector takes up a third of European Union spending, or around €350 billion for the 2021-27 budget period.
+The bloc has around ten million farms, which employ 22 million workers, or 5 percent of the population, but the sector takes up a third of the European Union’s budget, or around €350 billion for the 2021-27 fiscal period.

 The Common Agricultural Policy (CAP) dates back to 1962 and was one of the first two pillars of European integration, the other being industry.

-To iron out differences in productivity and pricing (substantial at the time), keep food prices low for consumers and shield farmers from international competition, an elaborate system of subsidies was created.
+To iron out then-substantial differences in productivity and pricing, keep food prices low for consumers and shield farmers from international competition, the CAP’s founders created an elaborate system of price controls and subsidies.
 These have changed over time.
 Price controls were relaxed in the 1990s.
-Subsidies were tied to farm size, which meant small, family-owned farms — which the CAP’s founders had meant to sustain — gave way to intensive animal farming and monocultures.
+Subsidies were tied to farm size, which meant small, family-owned farms had to give way to intensive animal farming and monocultures.
 This in turn led to extra money being spent on the preservation of rural communities.

 What the CAP hasn’t done is reduce European greenhouse gas emissions.
 The European Court of Auditors found that despite €100 billion in the 2014-20 budget being earmarked for climate change, emissions from farms have not changed since 2010.